|Date||Time||League||Season||Attendance||Dover Star Player||Away Scorers|

 It was ball into the Maidstone area that nearly had Andy Hessenthaler’s men ahead.

-A long, flicked on throw somehow rolled across goal to Effiong, but the striker saw his shot blocked the the home defence.
+A flicked on throw-in somehow rolled across goal to Effiong, but the striker saw his shot blocked the home defence.

 Effiong went for goal again, beating both Worner and Charlie Wassmer to the ball, but flicked over.

-Bedsente Gomis then tried from 20-yards with deflected shot narrowly wide.
+Bedsente Gomis then tried from 20-yards with a deflected shot narrowly wide.